Updated Apr 04, 2026

-This paper explores two factors as potential predictors of students’ commitment to active learning, engagement and overall performance.
-These factors are:
+This paper explores two factors as possible predictors of students' commitment to active learning, engagement, and overall performance.
+The authors focus on:

-A group of 245 undergraduate students voluntarily participated in this study.
-All were students in the same Anatomy and Physiology course.
-For taking part, students were offered credits equivalent to less than 1% of their total class grade.
-Participants were asked to complete self-report questionnaires in advance of receiving their final class grade.
-These questionnaires assessed four main points:
+A group of 245 undergraduate students voluntarily participated in the study.
+All were enrolled in the same Anatomy and Physiology course.
+In return for taking part, students received credits worth less than 1% of their total class grade.
+Before receiving their final class grade, participants completed self-report questionnaires covering four areas:

 [1] Chasteen, S. V., & Pollock, S. J. (2008).
 Transforming upper-division electricity and magnetism.
 In AIP conference proceedings (Vol. 1064, No. 1, pp. 91–94).